christoskaragiannis/christoskaragiannis/README.md

 ## Hi there 👋
     My name is Christos 😄
-    I recently obtained my BSc in Computer Science at Athens University of Economics and Bussiness and I am open to job opportunities.
+    I recently obtained my BSc in Computer Science at Athens University of Economics and Bussiness.

 ## 📖 I'm currently learning and trying to improve:
 * React